 Second, individuals are asked to indicate all races that apply among the following:

 - Black or African American

 Race/ethnicity unknown – The category used to report students or employees whose race and ethnicity are not known.

 Resident Alien – A person who is not a citizen or national of the United States and who has been admitted as a legal immigrant for the purpose of obtaining permanent resident alien status (and who holds either an alien registration card, a Temporary Resident card, or an Arrival-Departure Record with a notation that conveys legal immigrant status such as Section 207 Refugee, Section 208 Asylee, Conditional Entrant Parolee or Cuban-Haitian).

 Retention rate – A measure of the rate at which students persist in their educational program at an institution, expressed as a percentage.
 For two-year institutions, this is the percentage of first-time degree/certificate-seeking students from the previous fall who either re-enrolled or successfully completed their program by the current fall.

 Semester – A calendar system that consists of two sessions called semesters during the academic year with about 15 weeks for each semester of instruction.
 There may be an additional summer session.

 Transfer Out Rate - Total number of students who are known to have transferred out of the reporting institution within 150% of normal time to completion divided by the adjusted cohort.
 Access Tompkins Cortland Community College transfer rate.

-Transfer Student – A student entering the reporting institution for the first time but know to have previously attended a post-secondary institution at the same level (e.g., undergraduate, graduate).
+Transfer Student – A student entering the reporting institution for the first time but known to have previously attended another post-secondary institution.
 A student may transfer with or without credit.

 Undergraduate – A student enrolled in a 4- or 5-year bachelor's degree program, an associate's degree program, or a vocational or technical program below the baccalaureate.